gioui/giouiorg/content/doc/architecture.md

 Instead, some operations associate input event types (for example, keyboard presses) with arbitrary [tags](https://gioui.org/io/event#Tag) (interface{} values) chosen by the program.
 A program creates these operations when it's processing the [`FrameEvent`](https://gioui.org/io/system#FrameEvent) -- input operations are operations like any other.
 In return, an [event.Queue](https://gioui.org/io/event#Queue) supplies the events that arrived since the last frame, separated by tag.

+You can think about the tag as a unique key for a given input area.
+The Gio event router will associate input events on in that area with the tag provided for that area.
+Then you can get those events the next frame by supplying the same tag to `event.Queue`.
+Often widgets will encapsulate this event logic by supplying a pointer to their persistent state as the tag for their input area.

 The following example demonstrates pointer input handling:

 <{{files/architecture/button.go}}[/START LOWLEVEL OMIT/,/END LOWLEVEL OMIT/]